diegouribe/BAB_Fa20_ObjectiveTask/README.md

 # BAB Developer Objective Task - Fall 2019
 ## Introduction
 Welcome to the Blockchain @ Berkeley objective task for Developers.
-Good luck!
+This task is due this Friday at 11:59pm!

 ## The Tasks
 You are given 3 tasks.
 Please complete 2/3 of them to receive full points.
 Make sure you are able to explain your thought process behind your solution.
 Lastly, this is not a collaborative task, so please do not work with others or plagiarize any code.